Non-Degree Student Option

-Special students are those who have at least a bachelor's degree and wish to enroll in graduate courses without pursuing a graduate degree or certificate at Loyola.
-To become a special student, an individual must submit an application, application fee, transcripts which verify receipt of the college/graduate degrees, and if applicable, meet departmental graduate admission standards.
-Not all programs offer the special student option.
+Nondegree students are those who have at least a bachelor's degree and wish to enroll in graduate courses without pursuing a graduate degree or certificate at Loyola.
+To become a non degree student, an individual must submit an application, application fee, transcripts which verify receipt of the college/graduate degrees, and if applicable, meet departmental graduate admission standards.
+Not all programs offer the non degree student option; this includes the School Counseling program.
 Applicants must check with their program of interest to ensure that they are eligible to be considered.
-Applicants may take no more than 6 credits as special student status.
-Individuals who wish to continue beyond the two course non-degree limit must formally apply for admission to a degree or post-master's certificate program.
+Applicants may take no more than 11 credits as a non degree student.
+Individuals who wish to continue beyond the 11 credits must formally apply for admission to a degree or post-master's certificate program.

 Non-Degree Application Deadlines

 Fall Semester: July 15*